byxor/DecayQueueJS/README.md

 ## Tips
 * Never access the properties directly, it's a bad idea.
+* If something has leading underscores, stay away.
 * Always update the queue before you read from it.